aman400/CircularProgress/README.md

 Explanation
 ============

    `app:backgroundColor` : specifies the color for the circle in the background.
-You need to pass a color attriute to this.
+You need to pass a color attrbiute to this.

    `app:backgroundStroke` : It is the width of the background circle.
 And it is defined in dps